 Loaded with cooked and fresh blueberries, this no-bake fresh blueberry pie is a real summertime treat!
-It’s so easy to make and you’ll find yourself craving more when it’s gone.
+It’s so easy to make and everyone loves it.

 Fresh blueberry pie is one of my all-time favorite summer desserts.

-Once we returned home, though, was when the fun started.
+Once we returned home was when the fun started.
 We all love blueberries so mom would get cooking and baking.
-Blueberry jam, blueberry muffins, blueberry pancakes, blueberries on our cereal, blueberries for snacks…we chowed on blueberries.
+Blueberry jam, blueberry muffins, blueberry pancakes, blueberries on our cereal, blueberries for snacks, we chowed on blueberries.
 Mom always froze several bags to enjoy in the winter, too.

-Our favorite is fresh blueberry pie, though!
+Our favorite is fresh blueberry pie!
 Fresh blueberry pie covers all the bases: crisp buttery crust, sweet cooked berries, fresh tart berries, and mounds of whipped cream.
 The fresh blueberries almost pop in your mouth with every bite.
 Oh, it doesn’t get much better than this!